awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 1. On the **Clusters** page, choose **Create Cluster**\.

 1. For **Select cluster compatibility**, choose one of the following options and then choose **Next Step**:
-   + **Networking only**– With this option, you can launch a cluster of tasks using the Fargate launch type\.
+   + **Networking only**– With this option, you can launch a cluster with a new VPC to use for Fargate tasks\.
+The `FARGATE` and `FARGATE_SPOT` capacity providers will be automatically associated with the cluster\.
+For more information, see [Using AWS Fargate Capacity Providers](fargate-capacity-providers.md)\.

+     You can run tasks using the Fargate launch type\.
 The Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure\.
-When you register your task definition, Fargate launches the container for you\.
+When you run a task with a Fargate\-compatible task definition, Fargate launches the containers for you\.
-   + **EC2 Linux \+ Networking**– With this option you can launch a cluster of tasks using the EC2 launch type and Linux containers\.
+   + **EC2 Linux \+ Networking**– With this option you can launch a cluster of tasks using the EC2 launch type using Linux containers\.
 The EC2 launch type allows you to run your containerized applications on a cluster of Amazon EC2 instances that you manage\.
    + **EC2 Windows \+ Networking** – With this option you can launch a cluster of tasks using the EC2 launch type using Windows containers\.
 The EC2 launch type allows you to run your containerized applications on a cluster of Amazon EC2 instances that you manage\.
 For more information, see [Windows Containers](ECS_Windows.md)\.

+## Using The Networking Only Template<a name="create-cluster-fargate"></a>

-If you chose the **Networking only** cluster template, continue with the following steps\.
-Otherwise, skip to **Using the **EC2 Linux \+ Networking** or **EC2 Windows \+ Networking** cluster template**\.
+If you chose the **Networking only** cluster template, complete the following steps\.
+Otherwise, skip to [Using The EC2 Linux or EC2 Windows Plus Networking Template](#create-cluster-ec2)\.

 **Using the **Networking only** cluster template**